A Targeted Gamma-Ray Search of Five Prominent Galaxy Merger Systems with 17 years of Fermi-LAT Data: Introduction

 Recent multimessenger studies have further highlighted the potential of galaxy mergers as sites of high-energy particle production.
 For instance, a recent analysis by~\citet{Bouri2025} investigated the hypothesis that galaxy mergers could be sources of high energy neutrinos, which are often produced alongside $\gamma$-rays in hadronic interactions.
 Using 10 years of IceCube muon track data and galaxy merger catalogs, their analysis found no statistically significant correlation between the galaxy mergers studied and high energy neutrino events.
 The study set upper limits on the neutrino flux at 100 TeV, suggesting that these mergers do not significantly contribute to the diffuse astrophysical neutrino flux detected by IceCube~\citep{Bouri2025}.
 This lack of neutrino signal motivates further investigation into the $\gamma$-ray emission from these systems, as the presence or absence of $\gamma$ rays can provide complementary constraints on the underlying particle acceleration mechanisms.

-In this work, we conduct a targeted search for $\gamma$-ray emission from a sample of five prominent galaxy mergers, NGC~3256, NGC~660, UGC~813/816, UGC~12914/12915, and VV~114 using 16.8 years of Fermi-LAT data.
+In this work, we conduct a targeted search for $\gamma$-ray emission from a sample of five prominent galaxy mergers, NGC~3256, NGC~660, UGC~813/816, UGC~12914/12915, and VV~114 using 16.9 years of Fermi-LAT data.
 These systems were selected for their diverse merger stages and intense star-forming activity, making them prime candidates for detecting high-energy emission.
-They have also been studied in~\citep{Bouri2025} and they found no statistical significance.
+They have also been studied in~\citet{Bouri2025} and they found no statistical significance.
 Initial theoretical predictions for $\gamma$-ray emission from galaxy mergers were made by~\citet{Lisenfeld2010}, who analyzed two of the systems in our sample: UGC~12914/12915 and UGC~813/816.
 They estimated the hadronic $\gamma$-ray flux resulting from neutral pion ($\pi^0$) decay to be on the order of $\mathcal{O}(10^{-15})~\rm{ph~cm^{-2}~s^{-1}}$, assuming a power-law spectral index of 1.1 normalized at 1~TeV.
 This work is a follow-up of our previous work, where we carried out a spatial correlation analysis between a Galaxy Zoo based merger catalog and the fourth Fermi point source catalog (4FGL-DR4)~\citep{Manna25}.
-In Section~\ref{sec: data analysis} we have laid out our data analysis process, which is common for all the merger systems.
-In Section~\ref{sec:results} we depict our results for all the mergers.
-Finally in Section~\ref{sec:conclusions} we present our conclusions.
+In Section~\ref{sec:data_analysis} we have laid out our data analysis process, which is common for all the merger systems. \rthis{The target selection and galaxies properties are discussed in Section~\ref{sec:targets}.} In Section~\ref{sec:results} we depict our results for all the mergers.\rthis{In Section~\ref{sec:control} we depict the result of our sample control analysis verifying our results}, \rthis{in Section~\ref{sec:flux_comparison} we compare the theoretical flux with our measured values.} and finally in Section~\ref{sec:conclusions} we present our conclusions.